- Home/

 Get help with your gardenLast Updated on

-First and last frost dates should be just as important in a gardener's calendar as Christmas or your partner's birthday.
+First and last frost dates are two important considerations in every gardener’s calendar.
 Understanding these as part of your garden timing will help you avoid frost damage to your plants and flowers in the spring weather.

 What is a frost date in gardening?

-Frost dates refer to days when temperatures fall to 0°C or lower, which is cold enough to damage or kill your plants.
-Understanding these timelines and the average temperatures let you know when the optimal growing season is.
-The last frost date in Spring signifies the end of the cold snap and a good time to start your new garden (especially if you’re planting veggies).
+Frost dates refer to days when temperatures drop to 0°C or below, cold enough to damage or kill tender plants.
+Understanding these timelines and the average temperatures lets you know when the optimal growing season is.
+The last frost date in spring signifies the end of the cold snap and a good time to start your new garden (especially if you’re planting veggies).

 In many cases, this means getting plants in the ground when the average last frost date passes.
-This will change based on your area but is a crucial first step to ensure you enjoy a successful spring garden.
+This will change based on your area, but it is a crucial first step to ensure you enjoy a successful spring garden.

 Read on to understand more about frost dates and why they are important.